leonardr/botfriend/README.md

 is a more complicated `TextGeneratorBot` that stores state between invocations to minimize load on the Twitter API.

-# Creating posts in advance
+# Bots that post from a predefined list

 Instead of creating a new post every time it's time for the bot to act, you can list out all the things the bot should post, and have the